-Bryson DeChambeau, the PGA Tour's Mad Scientist, doesn't just play any off-the-shelf golf ball, he's teeing up a unique, high-tech prototype from Avoda Golf that he helped develop.
+Bryson DeChambeau, the PGA Tour's Mad Scientist, doesn't just play any off-the-shelf golf ball, he's using a unique, high-tech prototype from Avoda Golf that he helped develop.
 This isn’t a simple sponsorship deal - he's a part-owner, signaling a deep belief that this ball gives him a competitive edge.
-This article breaks down the specific ball he’s using, explains the radical technology behind his switch, and most importantly, translates his meticulous process into actionable advice you can use to find the perfect golf ball for your game.
+This article breaks down the specific ball he’s using, explains the radical technology behind his switch, and most importantly, provides actionable advice you can use to find the perfect golf ball for your game.

 What Golf Ball Does Bryson DeChambeau Use Today?

 Bryson DeChambeau currently plays a prototype golf ball from Avoda Golf.
 As of 2024, his switch to this new, lesser-known brand is one of the most interesting equipment stories in professional golf.
-Why?
-Because unlike a standard endorsement, Bryson has invested in the company and taken a hands-on role in the design and testing of his ball.
+Unlike a standard endorsement, Bryson has invested in the company and taken a hands-on role in the design and testing of his ball.

 The ball itself remains a prototype, meaning it's not yet widely available for public purchase, though the company plans a consumer release.
 This move is classic DeChambeau.
 He is relentlessly in pursuit of optimization, and by aligning with Avoda, he gains the ability to create a ball in his own vision, one that is specifically engineered to complement his high-speed, powerful, low-spin style of play.